GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 ## Event Day

 The big day has arrived!
-It's showtime!
+It's show time!
 Rest well and get a full night of sleep beforehand.
 You will need it to be fresh on hack day.

 Below is the guidance on how to actually host and run a gHacks event: